virdual/azure-docs/articles/active-directory/hybrid/how-to-connect-sync-change-serviceacct-pass.md

    If the cmdlet is successful, the PowerShell command prompt appears.

+(Note that you must use an Azure AD Global admin account with an onmicrosoft domain on step 2 when prompted for credentials.
+Modern authentication is also not supported.)

 The cmdlet resets the password for the service account and updates it both in Azure AD and the sync engine.